MR

 Is Interac e-Transfer only in Canada?

-Yes, Interac e-Transfer is only available in Canadian financial institutions such as banks and credit unions.
-However, you can make international money transfers through Interac with Mastercard® and Western Union®.
+Interac e-Transfer is only available in Canadian financial institutions such as banks and credit unions.
+However, you can transfer international money through Interac with Mastercard® and Western Union®.

 Previous Post